sandialabs/suncal/README.md

 ### Online version

-Some features of Suncal may be run through the [Web Interface to Suncal](suncal\index.html), an online interface without any download or installation required.
+Some features of Suncal may be run through the [Web Interface to Suncal](/suncal/index.html), an online interface without any download or installation required.

+### Excel Spreadsheets

+With recent updates to Microsoft Excel, many of the Suncal functions are now possible within a spreadsheet.
+The [spreadsheets here](/excel/index.html) have been created for calculating GUM and Monte Carlo uncertianty, curve fit uncertainty, measurement decision risk, and calibration intervals.

 ### Screenshots